 Since the implementation of PKBL Management Information System (SIM) in 2007, Telkom has used digital technology to manage the data of Foster Partners in the Partnership Program.
-In 2016, Telkom implemented Ioan application for the Partnership Program through SmartBisnis website and instalment payment through virtual bank accounts with Bank Mandiri and Bank BNI.
-In 2017, the instalment payment service through virtual accounts was expanded in collaboration with subsidiaries of PT Finnet Indonesia as a non-bank payment point aggregator, including PT Pos Indonesia, PT Pegadaian, Alfamart and Indomart.
-It is aimed to facilitate the Foster Partners in making instalment payments.
+In 2016, Telkom implemented loan application for the Partnership Program through SmartBisnis website and instalment payment through virtual bank accounts with Mandiri Bank and BNI Bank.
+In 2017, the instalment payment service through virtual accounts was expanded in collaboration with subsidiaries of PT Finnet Indonesia as a non-bank payment point aggregator, including PT Pos Indonesia, PT Pegadaian, Alfamart, and Indomart.
+They are aimed to facilitate the Foster Partners in making instalment payments.